Guillem96/efficientdet-tf/README.md

+                                  Wether or not freeze EfficientNet backbone --epochs INTEGER                Number of epochs to train the model --batch-size INTEGER            Dataset batch size --grad-accum-steps INTEGER      Gradient accumulation steps.
+Simulates a larger batch size, for example if
+                                  batch_size=16 and grad_accum_steps=2 the
+                                  simulated batch size is 16 * 2 = 32
-                                  Wether or not freeze EfficientNet backbone --epochs INTEGER                Number of epochs to train the model --batch-size INTEGER            Dataset batch size --learning-rate FLOAT           Optimizer learning rate.
-It is recommended to reduce it in case backbone is not frozen --format [VOC|labelme]          Dataset to use for training  [required] --train-dataset DIRECTORY       Path to annotations and images  [required] --val-dataset DIRECTORY         Path to validation annotations.
+  --learning-rate FLOAT           Optimizer learning rate.
+It is recommended
+                                  to reduce it in case backbone is not frozen --w-scheduler / --wo-scheduler  With learning rate scheduler or not.
+If left to true, --learning-rate option will act as max lr for the scheduler --print-freq INTEGER            Print training loss every n steps --validate-freq INTEGER         Print COCO evaluations every n epochs --format [VOC|labelme]          Dataset to use for training  [required] --train-dataset DIRECTORY       Path to annotations and images  [required] --val-dataset DIRECTORY         Path to validation annotations.
 If it is